ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2019-09-11-54-bruno-maag-designing-the-bbcs-reith-font-tom-coombs-creating-a-datadriven-culture.md

 ---
 layout: post
-title: 2019 Sep-#54: Bruno Maag: "Designing the BBC's Reith font" // Tom Coombs: "Creating a data-driven culture"
+title: 2019 Sep-#54 -  Bruno Maag -  "Designing the BBC's Reith font" // Tom Coombs -  "Creating a data-driven culture"
-snippet: There will be two presentations on the night: *Lars Rosengren: "Doing Agile/Being Agile" * Lars ...
+snippet: There will be two presentations on the night -  *Lars Rosengren -  "Doing Agile/Being Agile" * Lars -
 ---
 74 participants